eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

       and we can discuss it further if there are any tweaks needed.
 ```

+### Input on

+- **input**: means advice, ideas, or opinions given to help make a decision.
+For example: `Can you give me your input on the project?` –> This asks for someone's ideas or advice.

+- **on**: is a preposition used to show the subject or topic being discussed.
+For example: `We had a meeting on the new schedule`. –> This shows the topic of the meeting.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>